-Agedu - Find Out Wasted Disk Space In Linux - OSTechNix
+Check Disk Space Using Agedu In Linux - OSTechNix

 Now, open your web browser and point it to http://locahost:46484.
 This time it will ask you to enter the username and its password.

-If you entered the valid username password, you can access the agedu web interface, else you can’t.
+Once you entered the valid username and its password, you can access the agedu web interface.

 I don't like the default username and password.
 I want to define my own.
 Can I be able to do that?
 Of course you can.